 For my birthday dinner, L took me to Downtownfood.
 The hostess sat us in a leather-clad booth, situated directly across the bar.
 I enjoyed the view.
 Call me crazy, but I find it more calming to gaze at a wall of Grey Goose than the rocking waves of the ocean.
 Maybe it’s because I get motion sickness so easily.
 As Martha Stewart would say, that’s a good thing, as I live in a land locked city.
 Speaking of alcohol, L and I were pleased with the selection of wines and beer on tap.
 He indulged in a pint of Innis & Gunn while I was keen to become acquainted with an unchartered wine list.
-I was pleasantly surprised to see that the price for alcohol were less than other restaurants near Stephen Avenue.

 L and I shared the Fung Style Sashimi ($14.00) – sustainably farmed house cured kampachi.
 Underneath the slices of fish, there was a spoonful of edamame puree and a hint of horseradish; wasabi peas and garlic chips were sprinkled on top of the fish and around the plate.
 I think it was the combination of flavors and textures that made this dish shine.

 L loved his main course, the Pork Trio with crispy pork rinds, khoirabi puree and mushrooms ($29.00).
 One the leaner cuts of pork tasted a bit like char sui (Chinese BBQ pork), while the pork belly and kholrabi (type of cabbage) puree combination reminded me of a Thanksgiving dinner.
 I resisted trying the pork rinds because I didn’t want to fall into my old habit.
 There was a reason my brother gave me the nickname fei po (fat girl) for over a decade, and it isn’t just because he lacks sensitivity.